 - Set the estimated depth of the ply before adjusting the height of the bit on your workpiece.

-- Make sure that there is an increase in the estimated marks that you’ve made so that the cutting won’t affect estimation by the end of the exercise.
+- Make sure that there is an increase in the estimated marks that you’ve made so that the circle cutting won’t affect estimation by the end of the exercise.